FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/manage_ssl_tls_versions.md

 The Transfer CFT SSL version is by default set to TLS 1.0 when transferring files.
 To use a higher version of TLS, set the cft.ssl.version\_max parameter to the appropriate version.
 For example, to use TLS version 1.2 set the UCONF value to cft.ssl.version\_max=tls\_1.2.

-However, by default Copilot and <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> use TLS 1.2 for all connections.
+However, by default Copilot and use TLS 1.2 for all connections.

 ## Interoperability with Transfer CFT versions lower than 3.2.1